theupdateframework/pep-on-pypi-with-tuf/README.rst

 roles SHOULD share the same key as the *bins* role, due to space efficiency, and because there is no security advantage to requiring separate keys.

-The *root* role is critical for security and should very rarely be used.
+The *root* role key is critical for security and should very rarely be used.
 It is primarily used for key revocation, and it is the locus of trust for all of PyPI.
 The *root* role signs for the keys that are authorized for each of the top-level roles (including itself).
 Keys belonging to the *root* role are intended to be very well-protected and used with the least frequency of all keys.
 It is RECOMMENDED that every PSF board member own a (strong) root key.
 A majority of them can then constitute a quorum to revoke or endow trust in all